GabrielRavier/epitech-rtype/README.md

 This project uses CMake, allowing it to be built with a large range of compilers.

-Generating files for your build system is as simple as executing the following command, from the top directory of this repository:
+Generating files for your build system is as simple as executing the following command, from the top directory of this repository (i.e. the folder containing this README file):

 ```
 cmake -B build